mapbox/mason/scripts/llvm/base/README.md

  - `scripts/llvm/base/README.md`: this document, that explains how to understand, use, and build the llvm package and sub-packages
  - `scripts/llvm/base/common.sh`: a common set of bash functions that are inherited by each llvm package.

-A given llvm package version is what users of mason actually request: e.g. llvm 4.0.0.
-This package lives at `scripts/llvm/4.0.0/script.sh`.
+A given llvm package version is what users of mason actually request.
+This package lives at `scripts/llvm/6.0.1/script.sh`.

 A user can install that version like:

 ```
-mason install llvm 4.0.0
+mason install llvm 6.0.1
 ```

 However, if they do they will get over 1.6 GB of binaries.
 See below to learn about the subpackages.